udayakumar-s/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 ## Custom toolbar items

 Custom toolbar items can be added by defining [`toolbar`](https://ej2.syncfusion.com/angular/documentation/api/grid/#toolbar) as a collection of [`ItemModel`](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel).
 Actions for this customized toolbar items are defined in the [`toolbarClick`](https://ej2.syncfusion.com/angular/documentation/api/grid/#toolbarclick) event.
+Actions for this customized toolbar items are defined in the [`toolbarClick`](https://ej2.syncfusion.com/angular/documentation/api/grid/#toolbarclick) event.

 By default, Custom toolbar items are in position **Left**.
 You can change the position by using the [`align`](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel) property.
 In the below sample, we have applied position **Right** for the **Collapse All** toolbar item.